pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 self_reference operator=(const self_type& src)
 ------------

-* Changes the current iterator position to that of src
+* Changes the current and end iterator position to that of src
 * Afterwards, operator==(src) should return true, otherwise throw a runtime_error indicating state corruption
 * Returns a reference to current instance